kenjykoan/kenjykoan/README.md

 - Generative AI & LLMs (chatbots, automation, OCR)
 - Cloud & DevOps foundations

-## ⚡ Fun Facts
-🏸 Badminton & Swimming enthusiast
-♟️ Chess player
-🌱 Interested in AI, automation, and sustainable tech

 ---

-⭐️ *“Data is only valuable when it drives action.”*
+⭐️ “Data is only valuable when it drives action.”